 Some LaCie storage devices can be used with newer USB-C iPads (click here to see if your LaCie device is supported with USB-C iPads).
 For a list of supported actions please see the list below:

-You can access, share and copy files between external storage devices and compatible iPads running iPadOS 13 and higher.
+You can access, share, and copy files between external storage devices and compatible iPads running iPadOS 13 and later.
 Note: The iPad must have a USB-C port to connect the external storage device, including:

 To view the contents of the storage device on your iPad, open the native Files app.
 The connected storage device is available in the left sidebar and can be easily found next to the: